Why Sammy Hagar’s ‘Ten 13′ Was a ‘Cool Record’ From a ‘Bad Situation’

 Aside from the added motivation that came from being flush with cash, Hagar noted he was feeling particularly "brave" when he started working on Ten 13, having settled into a groove with his band the Waboritas after touring behind Red Voodoo.
 "I said, 'We can do anything we want.'
-You know, nobody’s going to tell us what to do," he recalled.
+You know, nobody’s going to tell us what to do," Hagar recalled.
 "I’m not worried about it — I’m partners with the record label now and I felt like [with] the Wabos, let’s go out and be real adventurous with our music."

 Even with his own studio and a stake in the label, Hagar wasn't immune from the pressures of the marketplace.
 Eager to score a hit for his new partners, he agreed to a writing session with a young musician named James Michael — later the vocalist for Sixx:A.M. — that produced the Ten 13 track "A Little Bit More."
 "I just thought that song was soulful.
-I mean, that seems like it could have been a hit," he reflected, laughing, "Nowadays, it’s pretty hard to have a hit.
-Looking back at that record, it might have been my last shot at having a f---ing hit record in the record industry, you know, as a classic rocker."
+I mean, that seems like it could have been a hit," he reflected, laughing.
+"Nowadays, it’s pretty hard to have a hit.
+Looking back at that record, it might have been my last shot at having a fucking hit record in the record industry, you know, as a classic rocker."

 Listen to 'A Little Bit More'

 Hagar's mandate wasn't all about hits.
 Reflecting the bravery he said he felt while writing the record, Hagar also made room for more atypical cuts like "Serious Juju," which he composed to offer a sort of reverse perspective on the alcohol-fueled, hard-partying lifestyle with which he'd become increasingly identified since leaving Van Halen.
 A No. 10 rock hit, "Juju" ended up becoming Ten 13's most successful single.
 "I remember writing that one the day after my birthday that year in Cabo.
-I woke up on October 14th and I wrote that song, because it’s exactly the way I felt," he laughed.
-"I was f---ed!
+I woke up on Oct.
+14th and I wrote that song, because it’s exactly the way I felt," he laughed.
+"I was fucked!
 I love that song because of that."

-With "Juju" at No. 10 and the follow-up single, "Let Sally Drive," hitting No. 16, Hagar had a pretty solid hit on his hands with Ten 13, which peaked at No. 53 on Billboard's Top 200 Albums chart.
+With "Juju" at No. 10 and the follow-up single, "Let Sally Drive," going to No. 16, Hagar had a pretty solid hit on his hands with Ten 13, which peaked at No. 53 on Billboard's Top 200 Albums chart.
 Still, like a lot of artists who break free from the majors and enter the indie ranks, he soon discovered he was dealing with far fewer promotional resources than he'd been accustomed to commanding.

 "I thought we made a really cool record.
 Like, it was pretty deep and personal and a little bit edgy.
 Then when it came out, I realized that this little independent label didn’t really have enough money to really promote it and make videos and stuff," Hagar recalled.
 "It came time to make videos and the guy is going, 'Oh, well you’ve got more money than I’ve got,' and I’m going, 'Wait a minute!
 I’m not going to pay for this stuff!'
-So we got in kind of a bad situation and the record didn’t do as well as I thought it should have.
-You know, you sit there in hindsight going, 'I’d rather have gotten f---ed out of half of my money by a big record company that would have promoted the s--- out of it.'"
+So, we got in kind of a bad situation and the record didn’t do as well as I thought it should have.
+You know, you sit there in hindsight going, 'I’d rather have gotten fucked out of half of my money by a big record company that would have promoted the shit out of it.'"

 "You know, I used to have to open with it, because anything you open with goes over.
-So I wanted to play it, because it’s so much fun to play that song and so we used to try to open with it when we were on tour.
-In Cabo?
+So, I wanted to play it, because it’s so much fun to play that song, and so we used to try to open with it when we were on tour," Hagar said.
+"In Cabo?
 Man, when things were dragging, we’d look at each other, I’d give ‘em the nod and you know what we’re going to play right now?
 This song’s gonna pick it up."